 As of December 31, 2019, we had accumulated federal and state net operating loss ("NOL") carryforwards of \$118.2 million and \$37.3 million, respectively.
 The federal and state NOL carryforwards each will begin to expire in 2036.
 Certain of the federal losses have no expiration.
 As of December 31, 2019, we also had total foreign NOL carryforwards of \$6.9 million, which do not expire under local law.
 In general, under Section 382 of the United States Internal Revenue Code of 1986, as amended (the "Code"), a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change NOLs to offset future taxable income.
-If we undergo an ownership change in connection with this offering, our ability to utilize NOLs could be limited by Section 382 of the Code.
 Future changes in our stock ownership, some of which are outside of our control, could result in an ownership change under Section 382 of the Code.
 Furthermore, our ability to utilize NOLs of companies that we have acquired or may acquire in the future may be subject to limitations.
 Furthermore, our losses in Australia are subject to the change of ownership test rules in that jurisdiction that when applied may limit our ability to fully utilize our Australian NOLs.
 For these reasons, we may not be able to utilize a material portion of the NOLs, even if we were to achieve profitability.

 The Tax Cuts and Jobs Act (the "TCJA") was enacted on December 22, 2017 and significantly reformed the Code.
 The TCJA, among other things, generally eliminates the ability to carry back any NOLs to prior taxable years, while allowing post-2017 unused NOLs to be carried forward indefinitely.
 Recently enacted legislation, the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), temporarily reverses the limitations imposed by the TCJA by permitting a corporation to offset without limitation its taxable income in 2019 or 2020 with NOL carryforwards generated in prior years.
+The CARES Act also allows NOLs generated in tax years 2018-2020 to be carried back up to five years.
+We have reviewed our current NOLs and determined that we are not able to carryback any NOLs into prior periods.
 In addition, under the TCJA, as modified by the CARES Act, the amount of NOLs that we are permitted to deduct in any taxable year beginning after December 31, 2020, is limited to 80% of our taxable income in such year, where taxable income is determined without regard to the NOL deduction itself.
 It is uncertain if and to what extent various states will conform to the TCJA or the CARES Act.
 The changes in the carryforward/carryback periods as well as the limitation on use of NOLs in the taxable years beginning after December 31, 2020 may affect our ability to fully utilize our available NOLs.